ing-bank/zkflow/docs/limitations.md

 * Limited number of inputs/outputs/references (4 each?)

 ## Transactions structure
-* Transactions can have only one command.
+* Transactions can have only one command for performance reasons.
 This means that a use case that for example handles cash for assets, would have to have a contract that has states defined for both cash and assets.
 We may start to support multiple commands/contracts per tx later, which means splitting them out to separate txs and therefore create separate proofs.
 Intially, a proof circuit will be for contract/command combination, perhaps performance will allow for it to be per contract later.

 ## State and CommandData classes
 * For now only support TypeOnlyCommandData for commands